-Trying to find how both Ze3kr's panel and CFPMP work and how Ze3kr inserting backdoor code, I tried to find the database-related code and remote server IP/address.
-I cost 1 hour but can find neither of them in Ze3kr's code.
+Trying to find how both Ze3kr's panel and CFPMP work and how Ze3kr inserts backdoor code, I tried to find the database-related code and remote server IP/address.
+I consume 1 hour but can find neither of them in Ze3kr's code.
 Then I deploy both of them on my server, and the result is out of my expectation.

 Both Ze3kr's panel and CFPMP use Cookie to identify clients.
 However, Ze3kr's panel store user's Cloudflare account on users' browser clients via Cookie in plain text and CFPMP store them in the server storage via PHP Session files in plain text.

 It can be easily checked: if you deploy CFPMP and send the request after you input your Cloudflare's username/password, the server will return "PHPSESSID" in the Cookie as your identifier.
 You cannot find any of your Cloudflare information after then, but all things work: This is because the server already stored your account info and send the request to Cloudflare when you want the program to do something.
 Meanwhile, Ze3kr's store the account info in Cookie.
 Only you send the requests to the panel with Cloudflare account info can the panel handle the process correctly.

 N.B.
 Though you also can find "PHPSESSID" in Cookie if using Ze3kr's panel, after deleting the related value, it still works because the program does not rely on the PHP session files.
 The program won't generate a new value called "PHPSESSID" anymore except that you log out(or delete all cookies).

 Compared to CFPMP, Ze3kr's panel(referring to the open-source one) does not store account info intentionally, but CFPMP does.
 I cannot understand why CloudHammer said CFPMP is safer and recommended that then, but I am afraid I won't agree.